nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/using_functions.md

 know is going to happen on every image. :wrench:

-For example, the code to select arrays from the ROI manager, make the intersection, and peform the measurement is repeat twice, with the only difference being which indicies we select.
+For example, the code to select arrays from the ROI manager, make the intersection, and perform the measurement is repeat twice, with the only difference being which indices we select.

 ??? example "Write a function that performs this job, and replace your code with calls to this function"